matthew01lokiet/Personal-blog/_posts/2020-11-28-JDBC:-Introduction.md

 <hr>

 ### Github resources:
-- Maven project used in my post: <a href="https://github.com/matthew01lokiet/Blog-posts-resources/tree/main/jdbc">Link</a>
+- Maven project used in this post: <a href="https://github.com/matthew01lokiet/Blog-posts-resources/tree/main/jdbc">Link</a>